atharvasune/FMP-ResNet/README.md

 ## Introduction

 This repository implements two research papers for state-of-the-art Convolutional Neural Networks on the CIFAR - 10 dataset.
 Further, these two models have been combined to form a hybrid model.
-The performances of all these datasets have been documented and shown below.
+The performances of all these models have been documented and shown and a comparison has been drawn between them.
+The advantages offered by the Hybrid have been identified and listed.

 ### ResNet